joshuaFordyce/Josh-Blog/src/content/blog/February162025post.md

 Introduction to Apache Hive

-Apache Hive is a data warehouse system that's built on top of Apache Hadoop that allows users to run SQL operations to manage petabytes of data.
-Hive uses batch processing to quickly work across vast amounts of distributed data.
-It does this by transforming HiveQL into Tez or MapReduce jobs that it then runs on top of Hadoop’s distributed job scheduling framework.
-Hive also stores its metadata in a megastore, which is a file-backed store that allows for easy data abstraction.

 So, Apache Hive is basically a data warehouse system that sits on top of Apache Hadoop.
 It allows you to use SQL to manage tons of data- Petabytes of data even!
 Hive is super fast at crunching through all that distributed data because it uses batch processing.
 It takes your HiveQL(a query language similar to SQL) and turns it into MapReduce or Tez jobs which then run on Hadoop.
 Finally, Hive keeps track of all of its metadata in something called a metastore, which essentially is a file-backed store that makes it easy to work with the data.

 Introduction to MinIO

-MinIO is an object storage system that is supportive of Postgresql, Apache Hive, and Apache Iceberg.
-Object storage is a data storage architecture where unstructured data is separated into “objects” and stored in a flat non-hierarchial structure.
-This is relevant for table format storage such as Apache Iceberg or Apache Hive because table format leverages the object storage by storing actual data in the object storage and then abstracting away the metadata to allow for efficient data querying and management in a data lakehouse or data warehouse environment.

 MinIo is an object storage system that works really well with data management systems like Apache Hive, Iceberg, and Postgresql.
 Object storage is a method of storing data where data is broken down into separate “objects” and kept in a flat structure.
 This is a lot different than the typical way of storing data in folders.
 Object storage is perfect for table formats like Iceberg and Hive because they use it to hold the data and use metadata to keep track of everything.
 This system makes querying and managing data in a data lakehouse or warehouse incredibly efficient.